-PhD applicants should contact faculty to find a research advisor BEFORE submitting the application.
-Applications without a research advisor commitment may be considered for a master's program only.
+• We recommend PhD applicants contact faculty to find a research advisor BEFORE submitting the application.
+If we receive an application and there is no research advisor commitment, we will consider the applicant for the master's program only.

 English Language Proficiency Test Score Requirements